MazenMostafa2025/Petopia/README.md

 - **Elasticsearch**: Used for advanced, typo-tolerant, and fast product search.
 - **Redis**: Used for caching search results to improve performance and reduce load on Elasticsearch.

----

-**This documentation is up to date with the latest Elasticsearch and Redis integration.**